kinotus/website-citygml/applications/index.md

 ![](3D_use-cases_B.png){: width="800px"}<br/><br/>

-The following article gives an thorough overview of the state of the art of the application of 3D city models (it is open access):
+The following article gives a complete overview of the state of the art of the application of 3D city models (it is open access):

 Biljecki F, Stoter J, Ledoux H, Zlatanova S, and Çöltekin A (2015).
 Applications of 3D City Models: State of the Art Review. *ISPRS International Journal of Geo-Information*, 4(4): 2842-2889.
-DOI: [10.3390/ijgi4042842](http://doi.org/10.3390/ijgi4042842)
+[DOI](http://doi.org/10.3390/ijgi4042842) [PDF](http://www.mdpi.com/2220-9964/4/4/2842/pdf)

 In summary, 29 use cases, in which 3D city models provide added value, were found: